captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Like, maybe you're telling them that something they value is about to expire.
 Auto insurance.
 Home insurance.
 Their cable.
 Whatever.
-And you have a deal, and it's kind of an amazing one-time deal, but it's ending in twenty-four hours.
+And you have a deal, and it's kind of an amazing one- time deal, but it's ending in twenty-four hours.
 You just caught them at the tail end of this deal.
 ---
 ## SHARON:
 Right.
 ---
 ## ROBYN:
 So they better decide fast if they want to save sixty percent on their phone bill.
 Or upgrade to a new twice-as-fast high-speed internet connection.
 ---
 ## SHARON:
 That sounds easy.
 I could do that.